SharvitDabir/Quadcopter-Robust-Control/README.md

 Quadcopter control under wind applied on CERLAB-Control Team's DIY Team-BlackSheep quadcopter and Crazyflie2.1 nanocopter.
 Methodologies implemented and researched include Optimal Control, Disturbance Observer Based Methods, H-infinity, Reinforcement Learning Based controllers etc. (Ongoing Work)

 # Importance of Linearization Point (especially the wind-speed term)
+<img width="1063" alt="DOB_FLOW" src="https://user-images.githubusercontent.com/73812796/162680657-66b63baf-bfee-4746-b9e8-deb9d5e9f959.PNG">

+"Observed Disturbance" is the estimated Wind-Speed (m/s) stacked below the standard Quadcopter-State Vector.
+A value for Wind-Speed along all the three axes has to be chosen as a Linearization-Point.
 When ground-truth wind matches Linearization Point’s wind velocity, Dob provides little to no improvement over Vanilla LQR controller.
 This is because the choice of wind-vector for linearization directly affects the terms within the K matrix that map the observed disturbance back onto the control inputs.
 Experiments conducted in this simulation show that there is a need to update Linearization online as the wind changes to provide better robustness against wind!
-<img width="1063" alt="DOB_FLOW" src="https://user-images.githubusercontent.com/73812796/162680657-66b63baf-bfee-4746-b9e8-deb9d5e9f959.PNG">

 # Some Results from Moving Linearization Point(LP) Disturbance Observer-Based(DOb) Controller
 The wind is modeled as a random walk process.
 <img width="676" alt="moving_Linearization_Point1" src="https://user-images.githubusercontent.com/73812796/162678885-6f36d8a2-b6b3-4915-bbdd-a127cfebcb9e.PNG">